We have included this page so that our translate button can work on this important content

 The Head Teacher will ensure that:

-- sufficient resources and time are allocated to enable the designated safeguarding lead and other staff to discharge their responsibilities including taking part in strategy discussions and other inter-agency meetings and contributing to the assessments of children.
+- sufficient resources and time are allocated to enable the DSL, DDSL and other staff to discharge their responsibilities including taking part in strategy discussions and other inter-agency meetings and contributing to the assessments of children.

-- there are arrangements in place for safeguarding supervision for the DSL and the deputy DSL’s.
+- there are arrangements in place for safeguarding supervision for the DSL and the DDSL’s.

 - all staff and volunteers feel able to raise concerns about poor or unsafe practice regarding children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies.